 As an officer, I wasn't able to see things from the EM's perspective, so I apologize if I'm off target with my assumptions or the details.
-Please feel free to email me and correct me where I am wrong or let me know what I may have
+Please feel free to email me and correct me where I am wrong or let me know what I may

-missed.
+have missed.
 I'd love to hear from you.

 I always tried to respect everyone I came in contact with and I remember stopping to talk to one of the Trieu-Tiet ship foremen to tell him that I was going home to my "mama san" in the States.
-A stevedore, who I had seen
+A stevedore, who I had seen many

-caught his salute on film.
+salute on film.
 It captures the essence of that year and all the terrific people I met and worked with-American, Aussie and Vietnamese in 1969-70 in the Republic of Vietnam.
 Yes, I did return his salute.